-For arbitrary loop-invariant a_k and c_i , we need to dynamically check before the loop whether
+For arbitrary loop-invariant a_k and c_i , we need to dynamically check before the loop whether if $(a_k c_i \geq 0)$ then goto optimizedLoop else

-'''

-if (a_k c_i \geq 0) then goto optimizedLoop else ....

-'''

-If a_k and c_i are constants, this check can be performed at compile-time by constant folding and constant decision.
-Otherwise, the check has to be deferred to a runtime check for non-negativity of $k_0 \geq 0$ and $c_k \geq 0$ for all increments in the loop prefix as indicated above.
+If a_k and c_i are constants, this check can be performed at compile-time by constant folding.
+Otherwise, the check has to be deferred to a runtime check for non-negativity of $k_0 \ge 0$ and $c_k \ge 0$ for all increments in the loop prefix as indicated above.
 In some cases, this check may conservatively fail even if the program would otherwise run normally, just because the negative increments are unreachable.
 This aggressive optimization, thus, needs to fall back to the old loop with check statements in the loop body if the check in the loop prefix fails so that the optimized check-free loop cannot be executed.

-if

-$$(a_kc_i \geq 0)$$

-then goto optimizedLoop else goto oldLoop
+if $(a_k c_i \ge 0)$ then goto optimizedLoop else goto oldLoop

 Upper bounds optimization How can we remove the check k < N in L2?
 What we can use is the knowledge that j < U has been true after L1 (unless the jump left the loop, which does not affect the loop body statements).
 Since j is coordinated with k, we can translate this to a bound on k.
-The variables are coordinated by $(k-b_k)/a_k=(j-b_j)/a_j$.
+The variables are coordinated by $(k - b_k)/a_k = (j - b_j)/a_j$.
 But, in addition, k might have changed since L1, so we need to track the changes.
-If it cannot change by too much and we manage to relate U to N, then we will be fine.
+If it cannot change by too much and we manage to relate U to N, then it works.
 Let K be the sum of all (loop-invariant) increments that are added to k on any path between L1 and L2 that does not pass through L1 twice (note that k is not redefined in any nested loop).
 We want to make sure that k < N holds at L2 so that this range check is unnecessary.
-If we knew that k < N - K at L1, then we also knew k < N at L2, because k is an upper bound on the maximum increment from L1 to L2.
-Because k is coordinated with k, i.e., k = k, where k is an upper bound on the maximum increment from L1 to L2.
-Because k is equivalent to
+If we knew that k < N - K at L1, then we also knew k < N at L2, because k is coordinated with j, i.e., $(k - b_k)/a_k = (j - b_j)/a_j$, the test k < N - K at L1 is equivalent to